-I recently and unexpectedly reconnected with a past midwifery client, ‘Jenna’, who allowed me to share elements of her care story in a book chapter that I wrote a few years ago.
-Jenna was, of course a pseudonym and both she and her partner ‘Dev’ (who, for reasons that Jenna and I never quite got to the bottom of, insisted on being named after the keeper of the corner shop in a certain British soap opera) had been through a journey of decision-making around so-called post-term pregnancy.
+I recently and unexpectedly reconnected with a past midwifery client, ‘Jenna’, who allowed me to share elements of her care story in ‘What’s Right For Me?
+Making decisions in pregnancy and childbirth.‘ Jenna was, of course a pseudonym and both she and her partner ‘Dev’ (who, for reasons that Jenna and I never quite got to the bottom of, insisted on being named after the keeper of the corner shop in a certain British soap opera) had been through a journey of decision-making around so-called post-term pregnancy.